CDRT/docs/dash/dash_top.md

 ### Windows DASH client software

-DASH Windows software can be found at [https://pcsupport.lenovo.com/](https://pcsupport.lenovo.com/).
-Locate the support page for a specific model and select the Drivers &amp; Software menu item on the left side of the page.
-Select **Manual Update** , and browse to **Networking: LAN (Ethernet)**
+The Realtek DASH Windows software can be found at [https://pcsupport.lenovo.com/](https://pcsupport.lenovo.com/).
+Locate the support page for a specific model and select the **Drivers &amp; Software** menu item on the left side of the page.
+Select **Manual Update** and browse to **Networking: LAN (Ethernet)**.

-Documentation for attended and unattended installation will be available with the application download and in the installation directory.
+Documentation for attended and unattended installation will be available with the application download in the installation directory.
 The default installation location is _C:\Program Files (x86)\AMD Management Console._

 ![Drivers & Software - Manual Updates](../img/dash/8-dash.png)